A paperfolding paradise

 The first publication of the effect that I know of is in 'Le Livre des Amusettes' by Toto, which was published in Paris by Charles Mendel in 1899.

-It also appeared in 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928, as 'The Mystery Loops'.
+As 'The Mystery Loops' in 'Fun with Paperfolding' by Murray and Rigney, published in New York in 1928.

 As 'Cutting the Paper Rings' in 'Winter Nights Entertainments' by R M Abraham, which was first published by Constable and Constable in London in 1932.
 The effect is described but no illustration is given.